Morris586/morrisnuriungi/README.md

-# 👋 Hi there, I'm Morris Nuriungi!
+# 👋 Hi there, I'm Morris Muriungi!

 I'm a backend web developer with a growing passion for building efficient, scalable, and user-friendly web applications using Python and Django.